 The first day after the quake, our family spent mourning the Port-au-Prince, Haiti earthquake disaster.
 Overwhelmed by it's epic proportions, we answered non-stop phone calls of condolences and questions.
 "Is your family OK?"
 "Is that where you worked when you went to Haiti?"
 "What can I do?"

+The outpouring of love from our friends and family was truly amazing.
+And we are grateful.
 We also made some calls of our own, desperate for contact with friends and relatives inside Haiti.....

 Now, due to the terrific amount of time I am spending on the phone, I decided to blog what's happening so that I can clean my mudroom floor.
 Well, maybe not.